The Thing (1982 film)

 The Thing is a 1982 American science fiction horror film directed by John Carpenter from a screenplay by Bill Lancaster.
 Based on the 1938 John W. Campbell Jr. novella Who Goes There?, it tells the story of a group of American researchers in Antarctica who encounter the eponymous "Thing", an extraterrestrial life-form that assimilates, then imitates, other organisms.
 The group is overcome by paranoia and conflict as they learn that they can no longer trust each other and that any of them could be the Thing.
 The film stars Kurt Russell as the team's helicopter pilot R. J. MacReady, with A. Wilford Brimley, T. K. Carter, David Clennon, Keith David, Richard Dysart, Charles Hallahan, Peter Maloney, Richard Masur, Donald Moffat, Joel Polis, and Thomas G. Waites in supporting roles.

 Production began in the mid-1970s as a faithful adaptation of the novella, following 1951's The Thing from Another World.
 The Thing went through several directors and writers, each with different ideas on how to approach the story.
-Filming lasted roughly twelve weeks, beginning in August 1981 and took place on refrigerated sets in Los Angeles as well as in Juneau, Alaska, and Stewart, British Columbia.
+Filming lasted roughly 12 weeks, beginning in August 1981 and took place on refrigerated sets in Los Angeles as well as in Juneau, Alaska, and Stewart, British Columbia.
 Of the film's $15 million budget, $1.5 million was spent on Rob Bottin's creature effects, a mixture of chemicals, food products, rubber, and mechanical parts turned by his large team into an alien capable of taking on any form.

-The Thing was released in 1982 to negative reviews.
+The Thing was released by Universal Pictures on June 25, 1982, to negative reviews.
 Critics praised the special effects achievements but criticized their visual repulsiveness, while others found the characters poorly realized.
 The film grossed $19.6 million during its theatrical run.
-Many reasons have been cited for its failure to impress audiences: competition from films such as E.T. the Extra-Terrestrial, which offered an optimistic view of alien visitation; a summer that had been filled with successful science fiction and fantasy films and an audience living through a recession, diametrically opposed to The Things nihilistic and bleak tone.
+Many reasons have been cited for its failure to impress audiences: competition from films such as Universal's own E.T. the Extra-Terrestrial, which offered an optimistic view of alien visitation; a summer that had been filled with successful science fiction and fantasy films; and an audience living through a recession, diametrically opposed to The Things nihilistic and bleak tone.

 The film found a cult following when it was released on home video and television and it has since been reappraised as one of the best science fiction and horror films ever made.
 Numerous film makers have noted its influence on their work, and it has been referred to in other media such as television and video games.
-The Thing has spawned merchandise – including a 1982 novelization, comic book sequels, haunted house attractions, and board games – as well as a video game of the same title and a 2011 prequel film of the same title.
+The Thing has spawned merchandise — including a 1982 novelization, comic book sequels, haunted house attractions, and board games — as well as a video game of the same title and a 2011 prequel film of the same title.
+In 2025, it was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically or aesthetically significant".